-Queensland Canoeing wants to aid clubs in developing pathways and inclusion of people with a disability into these disciplines whether at recreational level or representing at the elite end.
+Paddle Queensland wants to aid clubs in developing pathways and inclusion of people with a disability into these disciplines whether at recreational level or representing at the elite end.
 If we can assist you, please don’t hesitate to call or email us.

 As a Paralympic sport